Valero Texas Open

 Northeast San Antonio, Texas

-Texas Open is leaving La Cantera and moving to its own course the AT&T Oaks Course.
+Texas Open left La Cantera and moved to its own course the AT&T Oaks Course.

 Valero Texas Open has its new AT&T Oaks-TPC Course home, which is owned by the PGA Tour, designed by Greg Norman, and is due to open just in time to enjoy all the grand opening and tournament festivities set to take place in San Antonio.